Civic technology · for partners

 What we ask of you

-Honest boundaries before you agree to anything.
-We'd rather you decline on accurate expectations than sign up on a guess.
+Plain boundaries before you agree to anything.
+We would rather you decline based on accurate expectations than sign up on a guess.

 What we ask